module = nn.LookupTable(nIndex, sizes)or

 module = nn.LookupTable(nIndex, size1, [size2], [size3], ...)

-.
-For each index, it outputs a corresponding Tensor
+at 1 and can go up to nIndex.
+For each index, it outputs a corresponding Tensor of size

 in an efficient manner: